 Quality Assurance (QA) is the process of assessing a product or service.
 Here, the quality of the process gets checked across all stages.
 These phases enclose design, development, and production.
 QA aims to ensure services or products meet the standard quality requirements.
 Moreover, Quality Assurance covers a variety of activities and practices.
 These include quality audits, tool identification and selection, and process checklists.
 QA revolves around improving processes, methods, and activities in software development.

 Quality Control (QC) occurs at the production process's end.
 Further, it focuses solely on the end product.
 QC ensures a product or service meets customer requirements and specifications.
 Meanwhile, Quality Assurance takes part throughout the product or service's lifecycle.
-Here, the focus is on processes that lead to the end product rather than the result.
+The focus is on processes that lead to the end product rather than the result.
 In sum, Quality Control could be a subset of Quality Assurance.

 Software Testing is a field within Quality Control itself.
 This process focuses on assessing a product to ensure it does what it's supposed to.
 This edge matches the product's quality with the client's expectations.
 As we said, Quality Assurance covers the entire process.
 So, QA ensures the following of essential procedures on the whole lifecycle.
 In this scenario, Software Testing is a tiny part of it.